MileHacker Logo

 Support Local

-• Community-Based Tourism: Seek out and aid local-run tourism projects, especially in rural areas.
+• Community-Based Tourism: Seek out and support community-run tourism projects, particularly in the countryside.
 These directly benefit local households and distribute income more fairly.

 • Dining & Accommodation: Eat at locally-owned restaurants and cafes.
-Stay in locally-owned hotels or guesthouses.
+Stay in locally-owned hotels or b&bs.
 Book tours with local guides.

 • Avoiding Harmful Practices: Be aware of issues like child labor.
 Avoid supporting businesses that exploit people or animals.
 Direct giving to individuals is often discouraged; consider supporting reputable local charities instead.